Alpine plant: Early flowering plants

 Some plants flower immediately after snow melting or soil thawing.
 These early flowering plants always form their flowers in the previous season, called preformation.
 This flower primordium is produced one to three years before flowering which ensures that flowering is not delayed after snowmelt and that with the right environmental conditions, there will be enough time for seed set.
 Consequently, they risk frost damage to the preformed inflorescence.
 In order to minimize frost damage, preformed flowers are often surrounded by tightly packed bracts that are densely covered in trichomes.
 This helps to keep the interior of a flower bud warm.
 Because of early-season pollinator limitation, plants that bloom early generally have a low rate of reproductive success.
 One advantage of flowering early is that seeds that are produced have a greater chance of developing to maturity before the next freeze.
 They also have a high outcrossing rate, which helps to increase genetic diversity.
 Speed and time of flowering is dependent on the time of snowmelt, temperature, and photoperiod, but usually occurs 10 to 20 days after snowmelt.
+The alpine snowbell is a plant with a high enough metabolism that the heat is able to melt the surrounding snow.